Alan Deere: Military career

 Arriving in London in October 1937, Deere began his flight training with No. 13 Elementary and Reserve Flying Training School at White Waltham.
 He had failed a medical check owing to high blood pressure, and had to undertake further tests that he passed, the previously high readings being put down to excitement at the prospect of flying.

-Deere's flight training went well and he soloed in a de Havilland Tiger Moth in November 1937.
+Deere's flight training went well and he soloed in a de Havilland Tiger Moth trainer aircraft in November 1937.
 On 9 January 1938 he was granted a short service commission as an acting pilot officer on probation.
 He then commenced initial officer training at RAF Uxbridge for two weeks before, on 21 January, proceeding to No. 6 Flying Training School at Netheravon in Wiltshire.
 His prowess at boxing saw Deere selected for the RAF boxing team to tour South Africa but he chose to remain in England to focus on flight training.
 The aircraft on which the boxing team travelled crashed at Bulawayo, in Rhodesia, killing several of the RAF personnel on board.

 In May 1938, Deere was awarded his wings.
 Selected for Fighter Command, he progressed to flying the Hawker Fury, a biplane fighter, before being posted to No. 54 Squadron three months later.
-His new squadron, which was based at Hornchurch in Essex, flew Gloster Gladiators.
+His new squadron, which was based at Hornchurch in Essex, flew Gloster Gladiator fighters.
 As the entire squadron was on leave at the time of his arrival, for two weeks he was temporarily attached to No. 74 Squadron, which also flew out of Hornchurch.
-He was assigned to the section commanded by Flight Lieutenant Sailor Malan, who arranged for him to have some flying time on a Gloster Gauntlet.
+He was assigned to the section commanded by Flight Lieutenant Adolph 'Sailor' Malan, who arranged for him to have some flying time on a Gloster Gauntlet fighter.
 When Deere began service with No. 54 Squadron he initially performed administrative duties and it was some time before he was given the opportunity to fly his own Gladiator.
 Much of the squadron's training in peacetime involved formation flying and fighter tactics, but Deere also played rugby for Rosslyn Park, a South London club.
 Opponents included London Welsh and Old Blues RFC.
 His rank as a pilot officer was made substantive on 28 October 1938.

-No. 54 Squadron began converting to Supermarine Spitfires in early 1939, Deere flying his for the first time on 6 March.
+No. 54 Squadron began converting to Supermarine Spitfire fighters in early 1939, Deere flying his for the first time on 6 March.
 Although he enjoyed flying Gladiators, he found the Spitfire to be "marvellous".
 At one point, as he familiarised himself with the aeroplane, he blacked out as he was climbing at 27000 ft.
 When he recovered the Spitfire was diving towards the sea.
 Pulling out of the dive, he returned to Hornchurch and sought medical attention.
 It was found that one of Deere's eardrums had burst as a consequence of neglecting to increase his flow of oxygen as he increased his altitude.
 He was unable to fly until he recovered.